For Exclusive Offers & Latest Info: Enter your email!

 Bring a mix of thinner socks and some thicker, woolly socks If not a Caribbean style trip.
 A fresh pair every second day is a good guide.

-For upper and lower body.
+For non Caribbean trips, these are great for upper and lower body.
 Merino wool is excellent but expensive.
 There are lots of options out there.

 Bring a selection of T-shirts, polo shirts or long-sleeved shirts.
 You might be wearing a couple of these at any one time, so bring a few